 Requirements and Guidelines

-- PhD requirement with a minimum of three years full-time teaching experience at any higher education institution.
+- has a minimum of three years full-time teaching experience at any higher education institution.

-- Course(s) include content that applies to the formation and geological history of natural resources.
-Natural resources are defined as Earth materials used by civilization past and present including:
+- has taught one or more courses that includes content that applies to the formation and geological history of earth resources.
+Earth resources are defined as geologic materials used by civilization past and present, including:

 Nominations must include:

-- A description of the curriculum and/or copy of syllabus/syllabi.
+- A sample description of the course(s) taught by the nominee, such as a copy of syllabus/syllabi.

-- One (or more) letter(s) of recommendation from a student, colleague or department chair that demonstrates the nominee's ability to inspire and motivate students to persue geological studies and careers.
+- One (or more) letter(s) of recommendation from a student, colleague or department chair that demonstrates the nominee's ability to inspire and motivate students to pursue geological studies and careers.